hundeo:

 Do Khyi sleeps

-Number 1 in the list of the most expensive dog breeds in the world is occupied here by the Tibetan Mastiff, also called Tibetan Mastiff or Do Khyi.
-The guard dog breed from the Himalayas appears lion-like majestic due to its size and strength as well as its imposing dense coat.
-Especially specimens bred in Tibetan monasteries as guard dogs fetch very high prices and are considered a kind of status symbol by wealthy Asians.
-A few years ago, a Tibetan Mastiff male changed hands for the unbelievable amount of about 1.4 million Euros.
+Number 1 on the list of most expensive dog breeds in the world is the Tibetan Mastiff, also known as the Tibetan Mastiff or Do Khyi.
+This guard dog breed from the Himalayas has a lion-like majesty due to its size and strength, as well as its imposing, dense coat.
+Specimens bred in Tibetan monasteries as guard dogs command very high prices and are considered a status symbol by wealthy Asians.
+A few years ago, a male Tibetan Mastiff changed hands for the incredible sum of approximately $1.4 million USD.

 Conclusion